rodneyshupe/Cookbook/Recipes/Salads/MexicanCornSalad.rst

 Directions
 ----------

-1. Combine lime juice, sour cream, mayonnaise, serrano(s), and 1/8 teaspoon salt in large bowl.
-Set aside.
+1. Combine the lime juice, sour cream, mayonnaise, serrano(s), and 1/8 teaspoon salt in a large bowl and set aside.
-2. Heat 1 tablespoon oil in 12-inch nonstick skillet over high heat until shimmering.
-Add corn and spread into even layer.
-Sprinkle with 1/4 teaspoon salt.
-Cover and cook, without stirring, until corn touching skillet is charred, about 3 minutes.
-Remove skillet from heat and let stand, covered, for 15 seconds, until any popping subsides.
-Transfer corn to bowl with sour cream mixture.
-If doubling the recipe repeat with 1 tablespoon oil, 1/4 teaspoon salt, and additional corn.
+2. Heat 1 tablespoon oil in a 12-inch nonstick skillet over high heat until shimmering.
+Add the corn, spread into an even layer, and sprinkle with 1/4 teaspoon salt.
+Cover and cook, without stirring, until the corn touching the skillet is charred, about 3 minutes.
+Remove the skillet from the heat and let stand, covered, until any popping subsides, 15 seconds.
+Transfer the corn to the bowl with the sour cream mixture.
+If doubling the recipe, repeat with 1 tablespoon oil, 1/4 teaspoon salt, and additional corn.
-3. Return now-empty skillet to medium heat and add remaining 1/2 teaspoon oil, garlic, and chili powder.
+3. Return the now-empty skillet to medium heat and add the remaining 1/2 teaspoon oil, garlic, and chili powder.
 Cook, stirring constantly, until fragrant, about 30 seconds.
-Transfer garlic mixture to bowl with corn mixture and toss to combine.
-Let cool for at least 15 minutes.
+Transfer the garlic mixture to the bowl with the corn mixture and toss to combine, then let cool at least 15 minutes.
-4. Add cotija, cilantro, and scallions and toss to combine.
-Season salad with salt and up to 1 tablespoon extra lime juice to taste.
-Serve.
+4. Add the cotija, cilantro, and scallions and toss to combine.
+Season with salt and up to 1 tablespoon extra lime juice to taste, then serve.

 Notes
 -----